asterisk/documentation/docs/Deployment/STIR-SHAKEN/index.md

 * Accept the call but return some data back to the sender with some error information that may be useful to them.
 What they do with it is their business.
 * Reject the call with very specific 4XX response codes.

+/// warning | Deviations from Specifications
+* At the present time, Asterisk does not validate the destination TN in the SIP "To:" and the "dest" TN in the Identity header.
+The rules for doing so are fairly complex with regard to emergency services numbers and call diversion (forwarding, transfer, etc).
+* Although [RFC-8225 section 7](https://www.rfc-editor.org/rfc/rfc8225#section-7) allows the use of the compact form of the PASSporT, [ATIS-1000074](https://access.atis.org/higherlogic/ws/public/download/67436/ATIS-1000074.v003.pdf/latest) section 5.3.3 states that only the full form shall be used.
+Asterisk therefore supports only the full form of the PASSporT.
+* Asterisk currently performs only basic validation of certificates retrieved during the verification process.
+Certificate authority, certificate revocation, validity date and TNAuthList extension presence are validated but neither validation of the TNAuthList content nor validation of the Common Name content are performed.
+At the present time, we could find no examples of certificates with either of those extensions that could be tested with.
+This means that there's effectively no verification that the certificate retrieved actually has the authority over the originating TN.

+///
 ## Asterisk Implementation

 ### Configuration